krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/graphgroup-migration.md

 ## Scenario

 Note that the name of the resource in Azure DevOps Provider KOG is `GraphGroup`, while in Azure DevOps Provider (classic) it is `Groups`.
-The rationale behind this change is to be more aligned with the original naming used by Azure DevOps REST API.
+The rationale behind this change is to be more aligned with the original naming used by Azure DevOps REST API endpoints.
 Thus, the migration involves also a change in the kind of the resource.

 **Starting point**: `Groups` resource managed by Azure DevOps Provider (classic).